tjytlxwxhyzqfw/online-judge/codeforces/README.md

 # Codeforces

 ## 000
-Unclassified solutions, I write it for exercise not contest
+Unclassified solutions, I write it for exercise instead of contests.